Case Studies

 Online video sessions with 8 teachers with different teaching and coding experience across the 4 nations.
 Some participants were assigned pre-tasks and others were asked to set up the micro:bit and prepare to teach a ‘live classroom’ while in the sessions.
 Playtest Games wrote the scripts and facilitated the sessions; Micro:bit UX team observed and took notes, as well as watching the videos later.How we added value

-Flexibility and iteration: we changed the tasks in the later sessions based on initial feedback and were able to test new XD prototypes with later participants
+Playtest Games facilitating the sessions took the pressure off the Micro:bit UX team, who could focus on the findings immediately.
+We changed the tasks in the later sessions based on initial feedback and were able to test new XD prototypes with later participants.